uos/minot/docs/docs/installation.md

 Only the C version requires a ROS2 installation at compile time.

-## Rats (sharing variables)
+## Rats (Variable Sharing)

-Nodes in the Minot system are called Rats (TODO Link to lore).
+Nodes in the Minot system are called Rats ([here is why](./lore.md)).
 The functionality is shipped as a Rust and C library.
 You can get the precompiled shared or static library including the header file here.

 You can also build the library from source.
 It generates a static and shared library in the `./target/release/` folder.
 You will need to clone the repository first.